thepartisan/wyoming-whisper-trt/README.md

 When executing the ``base.en`` model on NVIDIA Jetson Orin Nano, WhisperTRT runs **~3x faster** while consuming only **~60%** the memory compared with PyTorch.

-By default, this uses the tiny.en model.
+By default, this uses the base.en model.

 WhisperTRT roughly mimics the API of the original Whisper model, making it easy to use.
 The Wyoming goodies are based off [wyoming-faster-whisper](https://github.com/rhasspy/wyoming-faster-whisper) with minimal tweaks to use WhisperTRT instead of faster-whisper.